jkaewprateep/player_curser_input/README.md

 )
 ```

+### masking ###

-Resize and Rescaling, they are working on data distributions and data relative with masking the masked data will not process and leaves with original information.
+Resize and Rescaling, they are working on data distributions and data relative with masking the masked data will not process and leaves with original information. [tf.keras.layers.Masking()](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Masking)

 ```
 image = tf.image.resize(observation, [32, 32])